AlirezaOzar/ECOMMER/README.md

-# ECOMMER
+# ECOMMERC

-This is ecommer project i build it with react
+This is ECOMMERC project i build it with react
-I used material ui for the design and , i worked with the fomik for the manage the forms, and the actions create with react-redux and redux-toolkit
+I used material ui for the design and , i worked with the formik for the manage the forms, and the actions create with react-redux and redux-toolkit